cjmagee/PublicRustPlugins/README.md

 And more I forgot about!

 ### Details:

+It was incredibly satisfying to see players run around in only the [gear they had researched](https://gyazo.com/08f2e2633cd72e5709809c38bbfe47b5), the lucky naked that found a [C4 inside a crate](https://gyazo.com/08f2e2633cd72e5709809c38bbfe47b5).
+Servers were [pretty popular] and people e

 There were many hacky solutions I had to use.
 This mod was decievingly simple: there was a bunch of stuff going around in the background to make it look as normal and unmodded as possible for the player.